LyonsLab/StarBLAST/index.rst

 - The two scripts (atmo_deploy_master.sh and atmo_deploy_worker.sh) are required in order to make the Master and Worker virtual machines

-2. Setting up the machine
+2. Setting up instances

 - In `Atmosphere <https://atmo.cyverse.org/application/images>`_ select “Launch New Instance”

 |Tut_1|_

-- Search for “Docker” and select the “Docker” image here highlighted (or go `here <https://atmo.cyverse.org/application/images/1759>`_); click “Launch”
+- Search for “Docker” and select the “Docker” image here highlighted (or click `here <https://atmo.cyverse.org/application/images/1759>`_); click “Launch”

 |Tut_2|_

 |Tut_3|_

 - In the pop up menu you can personalize your image (e.g. Instance Size); select “Advanced Options”